 Our research focuses on developing and

 applying quantitative methods to address questions in conservation biology and

 environmental risk assessment.

 Kevin Shoemaker's research is featured in the News section of Nature.
-The research, which was part of Kevin's PhD and was recently published in Conservation Biology, focused on the viability of North American bog turtle (Glyptemys muhlenbergii) populations, and is relevant to the questions of MVP, conservation triage, and conservation strategies for very rare species.
+The research, which was recently published in Conservation Biology, is highly relevant to questions of MVP, conservation triage, and conservation strategies for very rare species.

 H.R.
 Akçakaya, et al. "Extinction risk assessment and red-listing of species threatened with climate change".
 At the International Congress for Conservation Biology.
 Monday, 22 July, 4:15pm, room 301.

 K. Shoemaker, et al. "Modeling the recovery of the endangered black-footed ferret in a linked predator-prey-disease system".
 At the International Congress for Conservation Biology.
 Monday, 22 July, 4:30pm, room 304.